openstax/rap-spike-concourse/README.md

     make services

+Note: Wait ~2-3 minutes so that the DB dump can be restored.

 You'll now have four Docker containers running the PostgreSQL databases for cnx-db and Concourse, the Concourse application, and RabbitMQ.
 You should be able to see all the services by running:

     docker-compose ps